viaacode/sip-specification/sip_structure/5_structure_package.md

 ### /descriptive (directory)

-The `/descriptive` directory contains descriptive metadata about the (sub-)IE(s) at the package level.
+The `/descriptive` directory contains descriptive metadata about the IE(s) at the package level.

 ***Requirements***

 - The `/descriptive` directory MUST contain exactly one file: `descriptive.xml`.

-The `descriptive.xml` file at the package-level contains descriptive metadata about the (sub-)IE(s) of the SIP.
+The `descriptive.xml` file at the package-level contains descriptive metadata about the IE(s) of the SIP.
 It relies on the [PREMIS](https://www.loc.gov/standards/premis/v3/) schema and the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema in order to facilitate a basic description with a limited number of descriptive metadata elements.

-Descriptive metadata about one or more (sub-)IEs is divided into separate `<premis:object>` elements with unique identifiers.
+Descriptive metadata about one or more IEs is divided into separate `<premis:object>` elements with unique identifiers.
-This allows for describing all (sub-)IEs in one and the same descriptive metadata file, using multiple `<premis:object>` elements.
+This allows for describing all IEs in one and the same descriptive metadata file, using multiple `<premis:object>` elements.
 The link between the `<premis:object>` elements in the descriptive metadata and the `<premis:object>` elements in the preservation metadata (in the `preservation.xml` in `/data/metadata/preservation`) is made using shared UUIDs in the `<premis:objectIdentifier>` elements of both files.

 ***Example***